-Big Segments
+Big segments

-Read time: 7 minutes
+Read time: 9 minutes

 Overview

-This topic explains how the Big Segments feature works in the LaunchDarkly SDKs that support it.
+This topic explains how the big segments feature works in the LaunchDarkly SDKs that support it.

-Big Segments are a type of segment that can contain an arbitrarily large number of contexts of any one context kind.
-To learn more, read Larger list-based segments.
+Big segments are segments that are either synced from external tools or list-based segments that can contain an arbitrarily large number of contexts of any one context kind.

-Client-side SDKs support Big Segments by default, so no additional SDK configuration is required.
 However, if you use the Relay Proxy with client-side SDKs, then the Relay Proxy must be configured to use persistent storage.
+To learn more, read Configuring the Relay Proxy for segments.

 Server-side SDKs

-- The general options for the SDK's Big Segments behavior: The table below lists all the general options available.
+- The general options for the SDK's big segments behavior: The table below lists all the general options available.
 They are all optional and valid for all server-side SDKs and can be used for any supported database integration.

 Config option | Description |